schaiblc/McMaster_AEV_MPC_Algorithms/README.md

 ## QBMPC
-A fourth order Bezier curve is used for simultaneous path planning and control, removing the need for a tracking path.
+A fourth-order Bezier curve is used for simultaneous path planning and control, removing the need for a tracking path.
 Now, a potential field function is used to avoid local obstacles and constraints on vehicle dynamics are directly incorporated into the curve's formulation.
 An arbitrary future time horizon can be used for path planning while maintaining the fixed parameterization of the Bezier curve.
 An SLSQP solver is again used for the nonlinear optimization and control inputs are derived from the curve shape (governed by the control points) and subsequently applied at each control step.

 **Use the clickable thumbnails below to see the QBMPC algorithm in action:**
 <table>